 Organic Rosehip Oil has done wonders for many people and is touted as a great scar treatment.
 But if your skin is still breaking out, it can make you BREAKOUT MORE.

 In this case, I would either choose another oil or try alternating with another oil type like Argan.
 Something that will not overstimulate your skin.

 Encouraging collagen production with skincare loaded with Vitamin C is also excellent, or just go straight to the source and use an HLA or Protein Serum.

-Now another very important factor is the CONCENTRATION of a product.
-It's all fine and dandy for a product to contain repairing ingredients but if it's HEAVY DILUTED then it's not gonna help that much.
-This is why there is a big deviation in the outcomes of therapetic skincare.
+Another very important factor is the CONCENTRATION of a product.
+It's all fine and dandy for a product to contain repairing ingredients but if it's HEAVILY DILUTED then it's not gonna help that much.
+This is why there is a big deviation in the outcomes of therapeutic skincare.
 There are countless Hyaluronic or Vitamin Serums but they are not all made the same.

 I prefer waterless formulas that pack their BASE with active ingredients.

 You must determine if they are considered "young" or "old".

 Young scars are red or brown marks which can often still be treated by topicals.

 Old scars are whitish silver in colour or come in the form of pitted marks.